Greed vs. Holistic Wellness: Corporate Greed in Healthcare

 Corporate Greed in Healthcare: Examining the System

-The healthcare system is often driven by profit over patient needs.
-This is true in many areas, like pharmaceuticals, insurance, and hospitals.
+The healthcare system is often driven by profit over patient needs, affecting pharmaceuticals, insurance, and hospitals alike.

 The Big Pharma Profit Machine